usi-verification-and-security/golem/README.md

 LAWI engine supports only linear systems of Horn clauses.

 TPA stands for Transition Power Abstraction.
 It is an algorithm we have developed recently with the goal to detect long counterexample quickly.
 The description of the algorithm can be found in [this paper](https://link.springer.com/chapter/10.1007/978-3-030-99524-9_29).
-TPA supports only a limited subset of linear CHC systems that represent chains of transition systems.
+TPA supports a subset of linear CHC systems that represent DAGs of transition systems.

 split-TPA is a different instantiation of the TPA paradigm and is typically more powerful than TPA on satisfiable (safe) CHC systems.